 The Codes of Ethics Project is currently a stand-alone element of the larger AHRC-funded Role Ethics Network run by Dr Alex Barber and Dr Sean Cordell, both philosophers at the Open University.

 Compared to the rest of the network’s work this part is geared much more towards making a direct and positive difference to existing practice.
 It is also more focused, looking at professional roles in particular, and at codes of ethics rather than at every aspect of the ethics of these roles.

-Our plan is to run the Codes of Ethics Project over three years in the first instance, with annual events in the Autumns of 2017, 2018, and 2019.
-Participants – academics and non-academic professionals – can be involved as much or as little as their circumstances and interests dictate.
+Our plan is to run the Codes of Ethics Project over three years in the first instance, with annual events in the Januaries of 2018, 2019 and 2020.